-If you feel loved, if you accept yourself, you feel that you are valuable.
+If you feel loved, if you accept yourself, you think that you are valuable.
 Regardless of external circumstances.
-So you don't need to gain this self-esteem by constantly acting, by confirming yourself in it, by achieving external goals.
+So you don't need to gain this self-esteem by constantly acting, by confirming yourself in it, and by achieving external goals.

 The need for love is associated with loneliness.
 The theme of human loneliness is a river theme.
 We constantly move between our loneliness and individual identity during our journey on this Earth and being with someone, or with a group, at the cost of possible compromises.

 I guess there have been times for all of us when someone let us down when he broke his word when we felt cheated.
 Heartbreak is perhaps one of the most painful.
 Then there are inner resolutions: as he could do this to me; I will never let myself be hurt again; how I was so naive; now I will be tough; I do not need anyone; I need to take more care of myself; it's better to have your world than to expose yourself to such pain.